cis-famu/oer-assignment-group-4-1/Chapter-1.md

 # Introduction to C++ Programming

+	C++ is an extraordinary means for the human-to-machine interface.
+The method of coding for C++ was developed in 1979 by a man named Bjarne Stroustrup and is an extension of the C language developed at Bell Laboratories.
+This versatile language can be found not only in just computers but drones as well as robots.
+Understanding the C++ language is paramount today for those who will be working with the most modern technologies.
+A good foundational understanding of the manipulation and construction of this code can push future technicians a long way and help to increase the language’s boundaries into the future of all cutting-edge technology.
+In general, the basics of C++ can go a long way and will be used from the beginning to the end of a programmer's career.
+This section delineates those basics and gives simple explanations of how they work.

 ## Objectives
 Upon finishing this chapter, students will have the capability to:
 1. Identify basic components of a C++ program, including functions, special symbols, and identifiers